ethereum-optimism/specs/specs/experimental/engine_queue_block_derivation.md

 The looping behavior between the engine and attributes queue can be eliminated by always ensuring the progression of the safe head when processing payloads.
-We propose that the engine queue replace invalidated payloads with a deposits-only empty one.
+We propose that the engine queue replace any invalidated payloads with a deposits-only empty one.
 In other words, when provided `PayloadAttributes`, there will always be two possible block candidates:

 1. Always Valid (empty deposits-only block)